 1.4.1 The author would like thank Iain Williamson of AECOM and Countryside Zest (Beaulieu Park) LLP who respectively commissioned and funded the archaeological work.
 The project was managed by Richard Mortimer and the illustrators were Charlotte Walton.
-Thanks are also extended to Simon Birnie who supervised the evaluation and to Ed Cole, Jessica Dyson and Paddy Lambert who helped with the fieldwork.
-The project was monitored by Richard Havis and Alison Bennett of Essex County Council.
-The machining was undertaken by David Calder of Danbury Plant Hire.
+Thanks are also extended to Ed Cole who helped with the fieldwork.
+The project was monitored by Alison Bennett of Essex County Council.
+The machining was undertaken by Aubrey Hunt of Danbury Plant Hire.